kganesh-tech/AuthForge/README.md

 -Updated Full Name, Username, and Email in users.json -Connected frontend profile update form with backend API -Debugged and fixed profile update flow between frontend and backend

+## Day 5:
+-Implemented secure Change password functionality -Added current password verification before allowing password changes -Used bcrypt.compare() to verify the existing hashed password -Added new password hashing using bcrypt.hash() -Updated the users password securely in users.json -Added password confirmation validation
+-Created a separate password update API
+-Connected change password frontend from with backend API -Debugged and fixed duplicate PUT route issue in Express.js -Verified that users can login successfully using the updated password.

  ## Upcoming Features: